 The Seminary majors in systematic Biblical theology and historic Baptist distinctives, with a strong emphasis upon the practical phases of the Gospel ministry.
 The dispensational premillennial position is set forth, holding that view in premillennialism which recognizes the pretribulation rapture as the blessed hope of the Church.
 The entire Bible is covered in the basic three-year period in the Greek New Testament, Hebrew Old Testament, English Bible courses, or in special lectures from time to time.
-In common with our sister Conservative Baptist seminaries, this institution is committed to the direct method of presentation of divine truth from the Bible which is an absolutely authoritative and exclusive revelation.
+This institution is committed to the direct method of presentation of divine truth from the Bible which is an absolutely authoritative and exclusive revelation.
 In the defense of the Faith its apologetics are Biblical in presenting both positive and negative arguments.
 In all things, scholarship is considered as a means toward an end of correctly understanding the Word of God, rather than as an end in itself.
-In curriculum it is the wholehearted desire of the Seminary that "in all things He might have the preeminence."
+In curriculum it is the wholehearted desire of the Seminary that "in all things He might have the pre-eminence."

-The above document was adopted by the Board of Directors of the Seminary by a unanimous vote in San Francisco on Thursday, June 19, 1958.
+The above documents was adopted by the Board of Directors of the Seminary by a unanimous vote in San Francisco on Thursday, June 19, 1958, and revised May 19, 1966.